msr-fiddle/dejavu/docs/install.md

 ### Run a simple example

-Download and convert the model as needed, following the instructions[here](https://github.com/msr-fiddle/dejavu/blob/fot/main/docs/original_ft/gpt_guide.md#download-huggingface-gpt-model-and-convert).
+Download and convert the model as needed, following the instructions [here](https://github.com/msr-fiddle/dejavu/blob/fot/main/docs/original_ft/gpt_guide.md#download-huggingface-gpt-model-and-convert).

 We assume we are at the path 'dejavu/build'.
 The following command will run a single-GPU example: